To find the area of a circle, square the radius and multiply by π\pi:

 A=(πr)(r)=πr2A = (\pi r)(r) = \pi r^2

-This gives a solid intuition for the formula without needing advanced geometry.
-The more sectors you imagine, the closer the rearranged shape gets to a true rectangle.
+The more sectors you imagine, the closer the rearranged shape gets to a true rectangle, which gives a solid intuition for the formula without advanced geometry.

 Suppose a circle has radius 66 cm.
-Start with the formula:
+Apply the formula:

 A=πr2=π(6)2=36πA = \pi r^2 = \pi(6)^2 = 36\pi